Oct 14, 2021

-Fire safety month continues, with this week being Fire Prevention WeekTM!
-Now that we have cleared up any questions regarding fire and carbon monoxide monitoring [LINK] for your home, let’s dig in to the essential tips that you can implement on your own to prevent fires, or respond accordingly while waiting for help.
+Fire safety month continues throughout October.
+Now that we have cleared up any questions regarding fire and carbon monoxide monitoring for your home, let’s dig into the essential tips that you can implement on your own to prevent fires, or respond accordingly while waiting for help.
 Always be prepared!

 2. Create and Practice Fire Emergency Plans

 You’ve probably heard the saying “fail to plan, plan to fail” before.
-This is one of those times that planning is imperative for your safety, especially if you have children in the house.
-The National Fire Protection Association’s (NFPA) theme for Fire Prevention WeekTM (October 8-14) is “Every Second Counts: Plan 2 Ways Out!”
-That being said, make sure your fire escape plan includes two exits, accessible windows and familiarity with your home in the dark.
-Practice escape routes twice per year at the same time you’re changing smoke detector batteries!
+This is one of those times that planning is imperative for your safety, especially if you have children in the home.

 4. What To Do During A House Fire

-In our last blog we shared that fire is fast, hot, dark and deadly (also listed below).
-Keeping these things in mind will help you proceed accordingly should you find yourself in this horrific situation.
+Keeping the fire facts in mind will help you proceed accordingly should you find yourself in this horrific situation.

 We cannot emphasize enough the importance of a monitored fire alarm in your home with the hope that you never actually need to use it.
 However, house fires are all too common.
-Doing your part to prevent fires and, should the worst case scenario occur, knowing what to do during that time between your fire alarm sounding and help arriving could be life-saving.
+Doing your part to prevent fires and knowing what to do during that time between your fire alarm sounding and help arriving could be life-saving.